I realized I enjoyed marketing sometime during grad school.

 - Google Data Studio: Create reports automatically (vs. manually pulling data every week)

-- Excel / Google Sheets Pivot Tables: Turn any dataset into segmented tables and graphs.
-Will save you thousands of hours throughout your career.
+- Excel/Google Sheets pivot tables: Turn any dataset into segmented tables and graphs; it’ll save you thousands of hours throughout your career

 You’ll find free courses on Google’s own training platforms or by experts on YouTube.
 If you’re looking for more advanced, in-depth courses, I recommend getting the CXL All-Access Pass for a few months ($59/month).